antrea-io/antrea/docs/getting-started.md

 enforce NetworkPolicies for the EKS cluster.
 To deploy Antrea in an EKS cluster, please refer to this [guide](/docs/eks-installation.md).

+### Deploying Antrea in GKE

+Antrea can be deployed in NetworkPolicy only mode to a GKE cluster, and enforce NetworkPolicies for the GKE cluster.
+To deploy Antrea in a GKE cluster, please refer to this [guide](/docs/gke-installation.md).

 ### Deploying Antrea with IPsec Encyption

 Antrea supports encrypting GRE tunnel traffic with IPsec.
 To deploy Antrea with